 Even if you’re a disciplined shopper, skilled at resisting temptation, you may still find yourself under pressure from juggling multiple cards, repayment amounts and interest rates.
 Modern life can be punishingly busy, especially for working professionals and families with school-aged children.
 All it takes is a handful of missed paperwork to set you back a couple of months while those payment deadlines tick over.

-Budgeting software and personal finance apps can go a long way to helping you keep on top of your debts, but nothing beats reducing the number of providers you deal with each month.
+Budgeting guides, software and personal finance apps can go a long way to helping you keep on top of your debts, nothing beats reducing the number of providers you deal with each month, so find out how a debt consolidation loan can help you now.